wicked-rainman/ESP32Dispatcher/README.md

 ### Method:

 + The dispatcher creates a link list of function pointers.
 Each entry in the list indicates how long a function should be delayed for prior to execution and how much time the function should be given to execute.
 These times are specified in milliseconds.
-Typically, the list creation takes place in startup code.
+Typically, the list creation takes place in startup code using the ___add___ funciton.
 For example:

 ```
 #include <Dispatch.h>